spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

 previously extracted information on this event from the Copernicus EMS web pages, resulting in a list of affected LGAs.
-We also visualised the Sentinel-2 and Landsat imagery to determine the best date-ranges to capture both pre- and post-flood conditions.
+We also visualised the Sentinel-2 and Landsat imagery to determine the best date-ranges to capture the post-flood conditions.

 The steps perormed by the download script ```01_download_images.py``` are:

  * Read a list of processing patches saved to a GeoJSON file locally.
- * Query GEE for Sentinel-2 and Landsat data during the flooding event and at an optional reference time.
+ * Query GEE for Sentinel-2 and Landsat data during the flooding event.
  * Determine cloud probability masks from archive data.
  * Filter the available imagery using cloud-cover threholds and blank-pixel threholds.
  * Submit image download tasks to GEE for execution in the Cloud.
- * Track image download progress in the database.
+ * Track the image download progress in the database.
  * Download the latest permanent water layers from the GEE archive.

 To start the download process, execute the following command in a